 Knowledge Innovation and Entrepreneurial Systems

 Twelve mini-tracks attracted paper submissions for the KIES research track.
-We welcome three new mini-tracks and several new mini-track chairs who have attracted new exciting topics and authors to the track.
 The track chairs, mini-track chairs and HICSS administrators seek to preserve and grow the strong community of scholars.
 We appreciate the efforts of all our colleagues who submitted and/or reviewed papers – as always, the ideas, insights and comments shared through your work are invaluable.
 Thank you!

-- Crowd Science: IT-mediated Crowds are increasingly implemented by organizations for multifarious purposes, using varied techniques.
-Papers focus on the study of the organizational use of IT-mediated Crowds as a phenomenon.
+Crowd Science focuses on the study of the organizational use of IT-mediated Crowds as a phenomenon to enhance knowledge work.

-- Entrepreneurship and Knowledge Management: Papers present research cases on the role that integration of KM principles and systems may play in facilitating entrepreneurial enterprises and their longevity.
+Innovation and Entrepreneurship Theory and Practice presents research cases on the role that integration of KM principles and systems may play in facilitating entrepreneurial enterprises.

-- Innovation Uncertainties and Socio-Political Legitimization: Papers explore how technology developers need to identify key uncertainties of the innovation during the early phases of the technology’s development, allowing them to shape the technology for more efficient diffusion.
+Knowledge and Innovation Management for Digitalization and Complexity explores how technology developers need to identify key uncertainties of the innovation during the early phases of the technology’s development..

-- Knowledge Flows, Transfer, Sharing, and Exchange: Manuscripts examine the nature and role of knowledge flows among entities.
+Knowledge Flows, Transfer, Sharing, and Exchange presents manuscripts that examine the nature and role of knowledge flows among entities.
 Technical, managerial, behavioral, organizational, & economic perspectives are explored.

-- Organizational Learning: Paper examine KM and organizational learning practices to develop and maximize organizational potential by exploring gaps between learning within organizations and their ability to create, acquire, transfer and manage knowledge.
+Organizational Learning examines KM and organizational learning practices to develop and maximize organizational potential by exploring gaps between learning within organizations and their ability to create, acquire, transfer and manage knowledge.

-- Report from the Field: This minitrack is new to the Knowledge Systems track in 2015.
-Manuscripts attempt to take a more pragmatic approach to KM practices by providing a “bridge” between the knowledge management systems practitioner community and the scholars that build theory and conduct research in that domain.
+Reports from the Field considers KM practices by providing a “bridge” between the KM systems practitioner community and the scholars that build theory and conduct research in that domain.